 I have to admit that it was a different feel in Amsterdam – the people, the pace of life, the structure of buildings, the beautiful canal, the mostly used transportation – bicycles….. ah not to forget the weather – we were lucky that it was sunny and warm the day we were there.
 Amsterdam is a scenic place.
 There’s no excuse not to have your camera ready at all times!

 Needless to mention, the Red Light District is worth checking out.
-Call me narrow minded, I still do not think prostitution should be a ‘profession’?
-Anyway, I should drop this topic in order to avoid further debate!
 In this area, the women parade/pose themselves in the red-fringed windows parlours.
-I found this a bit too much for me (another point for being narrow minded?!)
+I found this a bit too much for me (me being narrow minded?!)
 It feels like they are the ‘live’ products, being displayed on the shelves.
-Bunch of men – young or old walk pass each display and choose.
-If the ‘product’ looks good and appetising, then that’s a deal?!
+Bunch of men – young or old walked pass each display and chose.

 After much of sight-seeing, we sat down to enjoy a drink before heading to the train station.
 On the way, a shop caught my attention.
 It’s called Royalvkb.
 In this shop, you could find designed products that are beautiful and smart to use at home.
 I got myself a french carafe.
 What makes it different is that you could stack the glasses in the neck and transport them with only one hand!!

 So, that was the last minute shopping.
 We finally had to take the train for another 2 hours to go back to Brussels.
 It was quite an enjoyable short trip to Amsterdam!